 What makes the Bend Academy so unique?

 Emily Rose began her education in fine art at Pratt Institute, focusing on human anatomy and painting.
 Ensuing her time at Pratt, she spent ten years studying art, design, business and agriculture throughout Africa, the Americas, and Asia, engaging in a wide range of art applications.
-She studied traditional drawing and painting, landscape design, online marketing, and architecture.
+She studied traditional drawing, painting,, landscape design, business, and is pursuing an education in architecture.
 During her years of self-education, she became involved in various business endeavors from international exportation and music promotion to designing, building and operating food production farms.

 Emily Rose - Assistant Director